DEENUU1/meta-spy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project allows to log in using selenium to facebook account (even if you have 2-step verification).
+<p style="color: red">This project is still in develop.
+I will regularly publish new versions, you can follow the progress in the issue.</p>

-And scrape user based on a given url address.
+This project allows to log in using selenium to facebook account (even if you have 2-step verification), scrape user information based on a given url address and save data to database and local files.

 ### Built With
 - Python